-After working twelve (12) continuous months and demonstrating competence in the position, an employee may advance to the next step in the salary range with the approval of the Fire Chief.
-A step increase can be delayed indefinitely if the employee is not performing up to standards.
-When a step increase is ultimately awarded it will not be retroactive and the employee's anniversary date will be reset to the date the step increase is effective.
+An employee shall be eligible for a salary step increase upon their salary anniversary date, having demonstrated satisfactory job performance in their current classification.
+A step increase shall be delayed indefinitely if the employee is not performing up to standards.
+When a salary step increase is ultimately awarded, it will not be retroactive and the employee's salary anniversary date will be reset to the date the salary step increase is effective.